We've recently rebuilt our website. If you come across any issues or have any comments, please let us know at info@permanency.ca.

 Digital storytelling combines the oral tradition of storytelling with the visual and sound capabilities of digital media.

 In adoption and child welfare practices, digital storytelling is a particularly good tool because it is creative, accessible, and fun.
 You can use digital storytelling with all age groups.
 We primarily work with youth and young adults from 12 to 30, but we're also beginning to work with adoptive parents and social workers.
-Creating digital stories engages and builds an emotional connection with youth, and with the audiences to which they show the films.
+Creating digital stories engages and builds an emotional connection with youth and with the audiences to whom they show the films.
 For the youth, it's also a healing process.
-Everyone who makes a story gets a copy of it, and can share it as they choose.
+Everyone who makes a story gets a copy of it and can share it as they choose.

-Led by youth themselves, the project enables them to develop practical recording, writing, editing and presentation skills.
-At the same time, participants develop emotional and advocacy tools.
-They decide if they want to show their stories publicly, who they want to show their stories to, and how they want to use them.
-Many youth decide they want to show their stories to make changes to the child welfare system.
+Led by youth themselves, the project allows participants to develop practical skills in recording, writing, editing, and presenting their work.
+At the same time, they build confidence, emotional awareness, and advocacy skills.
+Participants have full control over their stories, including whether they are shared publicly, who they are shared with, and how they are used.
+Many youth choose to share their stories to raise awareness and advocate for change within the child welfare system.

-In the workshops where children and youth have created these digital stories to illustrate messages about their need to belong, the importance of permanency, and what it's like to grow up in the child welfare system, they also learn to use personal stories to explore identity and social inclusion.
+Through these workshops, children and youth create digital stories that reflect their experiences, including their need for belonging, the importance of permanency, and what it means to grow up in the child welfare system.
+In doing so, they also use personal storytelling as a way to explore identity, strengthen self-expression, and promote social inclusion.